White Death (board game): Publication history

 Historian Shelby Stanton researched the Battle of Velikiye Luki and passed that on to friend and game designer Frank Chadwick, who turned Stanton's research into the wargame White Death, published by GDW in as a boxed set in 1979 with cover art by Rodger B. MacGowan.

-In 1990, the software firm Command Simulations acquired the license to develop a computer game version of White Death for DOS and Amiga.
+A video game version of White Death was published for Amiga in 1989 and MS-DOS in 1990.

 Command Japan magazine (シミュレーションゲーム コマンドマガジン) published a Japanese-language pull-out version of the game (ホワイト・デス) in Issue 96 (January–February 2011).

 Reception

+In Issue 47 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "GDW's White Death may not be a modern classic, but it could well be a major advance in wargame design ... because of the extent to which it shows that it is possible to mix historical accuracy with playability, if you take the necessary care in design rather than merely re-hashing an existing system."
+Vasey was impressed by the game's historical accuracy, writing, "White Death oozes historicity, from the almost complete unit designations (those that are unknown are honestly marked '?') to the German and Russian (Cyrillic) place names side by side on the map, just as they would have appeared on the actual operations maps of the time ... the game earns excellent points for historical accuracy."
+Vasey concluded, "The game IS a game, it is playable and fun, and yet it IS historical, or at least it feels like it is."

-In Issue 26 of Phoenix, Geoff Barnard called White Death "a superb example of a historically accurate wargame in which it is clear, almost from the very moment that you open the package, that the historicty of the simulation weas one of the prime considerations."
+In Issue 26 of Phoenix, Geoff Barnard called White Death "a superb example of a historically accurate wargame in which it is clear, almost from the very moment that you open the package, that the historicty of the simulation was one of the prime considerations."
 Barnard liked the "clean system" of rules that resulted in a "cleanly flowing game."
-He concluded with a strong recommendation, saying, "White Death is a game of small actions and much maneovre and even when the fronts do form later in the game it flows."
+He concluded with a strong recommendation, saying, "White Death is a game of small actions and much manoeuvre and even when the fronts do form later in the game it flows."